Occasional flashes during man’s time on this sphere have illuminated the otherwise dark path toward his ethereal ultimate goal.

 When government planning enters into the economic decisions of its citizens, their freedom of choice is narrowed—at least proportionately; perhaps more.
 Not only are the choices narrowed in quantity, they are lowered in quality.
 Man’s higher quality choices that would otherwise result from new ideas, inventions, and creations, if he were free, simply do not come into being, la the times of Copernicus and Galileo.
 The area of human endeavor, out of which comes the wonderful illuminations that lift mankind onward and upward, cannot live in the planned society.
 The good, therefore, is blocked substantially from coming into existence when men are not free.
 Errors of human judgment, on the other hand, when multiplied by the full force of government, unduly affect even those who would not normally subscribe to these poor decisions if they were free to choose.
 Thus, the bad in an authoritarian society is amplified.

-These are the comparable levels of quality found in the self-interest of man living in an atmosphere of freedom, and man living under the drawback of coercive government planning.
-The first leads on to evolutionary fulfillment; the second retraces man’s steps toward the primitive.
+These are the comparable levels of quality found in the self-interest of a man living in an atmosphere of freedom, and man living under the drawback of coercive government planning.
+The first leads on to evolutionary fulfillment; the second retrace man’s steps toward the primitive.

 Before concluding this study, we should take a quick look at the advocates of selflessness.